 The geology collection currently comprises approximately 30,000 geological specimens and the collection contains over 220 type, figured and cited specimens, notably the specimens of three dinosaurs, Neovenator, Eotyrannus and Yaverlandia.
-The council considers that obtaining valuations for the collection exhibited within the Dinosaur Isle museum and stored at the museum store would involve a disproportionate cost in comparison to the benefits to the users of the council's financial statements.
+The council considers that obtaining valuations for the collection exhibited within the Dinosaur Isle Museum and stored at the museum store would involve a disproportionate cost in comparison to the benefits to the users of the council's financial statements.
 The council considers that, due to the lack of any comparable market, it is not possible to provide either cost or valuation information for these assets.
 Consequentially the council does not recognise the assets on the balance sheet.
+The exception to this rule will be items purchased or acquired with grants or accepted in lieu of tax.
+In this case where an expressed value is known these will be included.